 Residential uses are concentrated on the west side in the historic "Atherley" area.
 This area characterizes the settlement that originated in the 1850's.
-The newest residential development is the Crossings located near the intersection of Balsam Road and Highway 12.
-"Uptergrove" is a settlement centred on Plum Point Road and Fountain Drive.
+The newest residential development is Uptergrove Estates, located near the intersection of Highway 12 and Plum Point Road "Uptergrove" is a settlement centred on Plum Point Road and Fountain Drive.